-The standard model of labor is one in which individuals trade their time and energy in return for monetary rewards.
+In the standard model of labor supply individuals trade their time and energy in return for monetary rewards .(More formally, they choose the mix of leisure and consumption that maximizes their utility function subject to a budget constraint whose slope is their after-tax wage, and subject to a time constraint.)
 Building on Fiske’s relational theory (1992), Heyman & Ariely (2004) propose that there are two types of markets that determine relationships between effort and payment: monetary and social.
 They found that monetary markets are highly sensitive to the magnitude of compensation, whereas social markets are not.
 Taken together, evidence from three experiments support these ideas.
 Their results also demonstrates that mixed markets (markets that include aspects of both social and monetary markets) more closely resemble monetary than social markets.